 Meanwhile, the national organizations that formed ECIA had found common ground, and gradually started a program of self-regulation of the profession.
 In 2000 the ‘European Charter of Interior Architecture Education’ was signed by all ECIA members, setting a detailed standard for training and competence.
 Two years later a working group was established to identify obstacles in the cross border practising of the profession, and to prepare proposals for an ECIA policy on the professional exchange among Interior Architects.
 ECIA questionnaires where compiled by all national organizations, from which two conclusions could be drawn immediately.
 National organizations, in their effort to secure the quality level of the professional practice of Interior Architecture, set up rules and regulations that hinder the access of practitioners from abroad.
 Also some local governments set up flanking legislation to secure the health, safety and wellbeing of the people, that hinder the practising of the profession.
 For instance in some countries the application for a building permit is reserved to certain professionals, generally not including Interior Architects., although they have a competence to do so.

-With the upcoming celebration of the 25 years of existence in 2017, ECIA is an active organisation of 16 national European member organisations of interior professionals.
+With the celebration of the 25 years of existence in 2017, ECIA is grown to an active organisation of 16 national European member organisations of interior professionals.
 National registration institutes are connected after a statute change in 2012.

-During the years the attention is more and more focussed on self-regulation.
-ECIA is involved in the process of making a “common training framework” in the Brussels systems; our common educational standards regulated in the European Charter of Interior Architectural training and ECIA educational recognition will be the basics for this framework in the future.
+During the years the attention is more and more focused on self-regulation.
+ECIA is involved in the process of making a “common training framework” in the Brussels systems; our common educational standards regulated in the European Charter of Interior Architectural training (latest revision 2020) will be the basics for this framework in the future.